elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### If you implement destructuring on empty values, what gets returned?
+### If you implement array destructuring on an empty array, what value gets returned when you access the left-hand side?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are no errors if the array is shorter than the list of variables at the left.
-Missing values are considered undefined on return.
+  <div><strong>Interview Response:</strong> If you implement array destructuring on an empty array in JavaScript, the left-hand side variables will be assigned the value of undefined.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />